ImpelsysInc/heart-bangalore-kata-2023/README.md

 ### Mobile App
 ![Complete Overview](/Diagrams/c4-component-mobile.png)

-Single code base can used for building iOS and Android App.
+* Single code base can used for building iOS and Android App.
-UIs are broken down into small, reusable components, making it easier to manage complex user interfaces.
+* UIs are broken down into small, reusable components, making it easier to manage complex user interfaces.
-Use JSX, because it is easier to define component structures and improves code readability.
+* Use JSX, because it is easier to define component structures and improves code readability.
-Use firebase for tracking Crashlytics and analytics.
+* Use firebase for tracking Crashlytics and Analytics.
-Use Optimizely for A/B testing.
+* Use Optimizely for A/B testing.

+React Native and React.js share a similar programming model and the concept of reusable components, they are tailored for different environments.
+React.js is intended for web applications, while React Native is used for developing native mobile applications.
+While there is some code reuse potential between React Native and React.js, significant adaptation and platform-specific development are often necessary due to the different nature of web and mobile development.

 ## Code
 ### Trip API